hucknz/cumulusmx/README.md

 With the release of CumulusMX v4 there are breaking changes for the Docker containers. **Please read the warning below before moving to v4.** There is more detail regarding the changes available [here](https://cumulus.hosiene.co.uk/viewtopic.php?t=22051).

 ### Latest releases ###
+"cumulusmx:v4-beta" is now available.
+This is currently being tested and will be rolled out to the v4 tag shortly. **Please be careful as this will migrate your data from v3 to v4.
+See warning below.**

 "cumulusmx:v4" will be available for all new releases going forward.
 This will automatically be updated as new versions are released.
-A v4 build will be available shortly.

 The "cumulusmx:latest" tag will no longer be used.